50 Things About Betrayal Trauma | BTR.ORG

 Gut/Intuition

-Abusers seek to silence the inner voice of their victims, also called the gut, or intuition, the inner voice that warns when something is not quite right.
-Listen to that voice: it will tell you when you are in physical, emotional, or sexual danger.
+Abusers seek to silence the inner voice of their victims, also called the gut, or intuition.
+The inner voice that warns victims when something isn’t quite right.
+Listen to that voice: it will tell you when you are in physical, emotional, psychological, or sexual danger.
 Research has shown that the intuition of women in abusive relationships is almost always correct.

 Honoring Emotions